remiolsen/radQC/README.md

 ## ⚠️ Important note

 This project is abandoned.
 It will never be part of nf-core and the code might not ever be updated again.
+The current code is not complying with current nf-core standards.
+As such, don't expect any convenience functions.
+Use this at your own risk!

 ### Introduction
 nf-core/radseq: Pipeline for QC of RAD-seq data